Higher Education Studies in the VCE

 Higher Education studies are offered by the VCAA in conjunction with most major universities in Victoria.
 The VCAA website has a

 list of universities that offer Higher Education studies.
+You can find them on the VCE studies page.

 - a score of 30 or above for English, Literature or English Language, or a study score of 33 for English as an Additional Language